 ASA(config-webvpn)# enable outside

-Bookmarks allow the user to easily browse the internal resources without having to remember the URLs.
+Bookmarks allow the user to browse the internal resource URLs.

 In order to create a bookmark, choose Configuration > Remote Access VPN > Clientless SSL VPN Access > Portal > Bookmarks > Add.